elchs/LetoDBf/Readme.txt

       leto_Select( [ ncClientAlias ] )                         ==> nWorkareaID
- Selects to the workarea given by workarea ID oder ALIAS ( if valid )
+ Selects to the workarea given by workarea ID oder ALIAS ( if valid ) For server mode "NO_SAVE_WA = 0" it requests the detached workarea, which can be hindered by another connection actually using that, as in this server mode a WA can be used only once by all connections.

       leto_AreaID( [ cAlias ] )                                ==> nAreaId
  Function return internal workarea-ID of current/ by ALIAS name given workarea,